solanacryptodev/blink-station-core/README.md

     open sell orders that they own, including their Order ID's.
   - Then select an Order ID and Atlasson will turn into a blink (blockchain link).
   - Share the blink on X.com.
+- <strong>The Galia Expanse Database:</strong> Atlasson holds all publicly-available knowledge pertaining to the Galia Expanse as provided in the SA wiki and will communicate this data while in-character.
+This includes lore about history, characters, factions, and more!
 - <strong>Player Profile Integration V1:</strong> Player profiles will be critical for access to current and future feature releases.
 You will be able to communicate with Atlasson in-character if you so desire.
 Future iterations will allow you to interact more